Stopping wage garnishments can be done by:

 Garnishments are the legal process to collect money (for a debt or judgement) by a creditor, against a person who owes money.

 - wage garnishments are court orders

 - creditors can take 50% of your wages

-- your employer will be notified of the garnishment
+- employers are notified of the garnishment

 - garnishments stop when the debt is paid – you cannot stop it yourself